shirakaba/react-nativescript-site/docs/components/action-bar.md

 ---
 <!-- contributors: [shirakaba, rigor789, eddyverbruggen, ikoevska] -->

-`<$ActionBar>` is a UI component that provides a toolbar at the top of the activity window.
+`<actionBar>` is a UI component that provides a toolbar at the top of the activity window.

 This component is the NativeScript abstraction for the Android [app bar](https://developer.android.com/training/appbar/) and the iOS [navigation bar](https://developer.apple.com/design/human-interface-guidelines/ios/bars/navigation-bars/).